-Imagine a time when steam engines chugged through the valleys and mountains of the Interior Cascades.
+Imagine a time when steam engines chugged through the valleys and mountains of the Columbia Cascades.
 Now you can take these same paths and enjoy the natural beauty found here.
 Walk, hike, bike, or ride on rail trails in and around Route 97.
 There are dozens of old railway tracks that have been decommissioned and turned into publicly accessible trails.
 Check with your local Visitor Centre to ensure trails are open and find out which ones are wheelchair accessible.